 Pro-Tip: A short beep followed by silence may occur when testing continuity due to capacitors charging.
 This is normal and shouldn’t cause concern.
 As long as it stops beeping after a second or two you should be fine.

-Use a smoke stopper when plugging in a battery for the first time.
-While not mandatory, it’s a recommended investment to avoid damaging components.
+It’s highly recommended to use a smoke stopper when plugging in a battery for the first time.
+While not mandatory, it’s a useful investment to avoid damaging components.

 Troubleshooting tips:

-- If motors aren’t spinning, ensure the battery is connected.
+- If motors aren’t spinning, ensure the battery is connected and you’ve turned on the Short Saver if you are using it.
 And the ESC should beep as soon as you plug in the battery.
 Make sure the ESC is connected to the FC, and that the pin connections are correct.

 - If all motors spin except for one, that particular ESC, motor, or the ESC signal from the FC might be faulty.
 To troubleshoot, swap the non-functioning motor with a working one on the same quad to determine if the issue lies with the ESC or motor.